TitanStar73/textadventure/README.md

 # Have a great idea?
 Even if its a small one, write it up in a seperate text, markdown or image file and submit a pull request!

+# Common Quesitons
+ - Why is `main.exe` taking a while to boot up: Don't worry!
+The python script has been compiled using pyinstaller and is not the most efficient
+ - Do I need to wait for the next book to come out before downloading the releases of the next chapters?: New binary releases will be released after every book is released.
+However you can always play the chapters already released by downloading and running the `main.py` script - They are interchangable!
+ - Does my book 1 progress `game.data` work with book 2?: Yes!
+Book 2 release will include Book 1 in it and will be backward compatable.